Search

 Projected Evening Peak Congestion Additional Time (1.8mb pdf)

-To help reduce disruption and improve travel during construction, we’re considering a range of improvements designed to move more people, not just more cars:
+To help reduce disruption and improve travel during construction, the improvements are designed to move more people, not just more cars:

 • Smarter traffic signals and lane adjustments to help reduce travel delays around the city.
-This includes introducing high-occupancy vehicle lanes (T2/T3) on some of our main roads.
+This includes introducing a high-occupancy vehicle lane (T2/T3) on Welcome Bay Road.

 • Travel time messaging boards and better navigation app data.